How to Pursue Gynaecology in the UK After MBBS in India

 3. Certificate of Completion of Training (CCT)

-Gynaecology in the UK: Fellowship Opportunities and Subspecialty Training
+Gynaecology Fellowship and Subspecialty Training in the UK

 CESR – Combined Program (CESR-CP)